andreasAabo/DAT250_lab/dat250-expass3.md

 <h3>  Pending issues with this assignment  </h3>

-I have no pending issues that I am aware off.
+I have no pending issues that I am aware of.